tmwoodruff/ww-wanderers-blog/content/blog/2025-10-21-queen-mary.md

 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2756.1536x2048.webp", "1536x2048" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2757.1536x2048.webp", "1536x2048" %}

-The ship model display with cross sections of a Queen and the Titantic.
+The ship model display with cross sections of a Queen and the Titanic.
 These were very detailed with descriptions labeling what each room was and what class it was (first, second, or third).

 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2759.2048x1536.webp", "2048x1536" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-10_Queen_Mary/IMG_2761.2048x1536.webp", "2048x1536" %}